 At beginning of January both projects started, so far everything is looking promising.
 Marcus is little bit varied about missing team, but until establishing of new teams existing ones will take some additional load.
 It's just temporarily, month or two so it's not so bad.

-Due to huge tech talent shortage in Western Europe, at 1st of March HR manages to hire 4 out of 10 required new team members.
+Due to huge tech talent shortage in Western Europe, on 1st of March HR manages to hire 4 out of 10 required new team members.
 Now Marcus is uncomfortable, both projects are slightly of the plan and both customers noticed it, but he manages to calm situation down convincing customer that they will meet milestone 1 deadline.
 Existing teams started to work overtime due to constant overload because new planed developers are missing.
 Despite heavy overtime and extra effort of existing team Milestone 1 deadline 1st of April is missed.

-Customer is not happy and he is putting pressure.
+Customer is not happy and is putting pressure.
 Marcus sits down with HR and analyses the situation.
-He proposes HR to search immediately for outsourcing partner that can help to close the developer's shortage gap.
+He proposes HR to search immediately for an outsourcing partner that can help to close the developer's shortage gap.
 HR refuses and convinces him that they will hire needed developers until 1st of June.
 Marcus is not happy but he feels like he has no choice.

 After additional two months situation is critical.
 HR manages to hire additional 3 team members but in the same time because of heavy overload 2 existing developers unexpectedly quit.
 So now company is missing 5 planed developers and those 5 planed developers were planned to start on 1st of March and now is 1st of June.
 Now milestone 2 1st of July will for sure be missed.
 Both projects are significantly of the schedule and customers escalate lack in delivery to high management.
 Marcus had a firefighting meeting with customers and proposed new delivery dates.
 Customers accepted new dates but they are not happy.
 Can you guess what happened after month or two?